ln-komandur/linux-utils/install_scientific_softwares.md

         nala()
     ```
 1. `sudo pip install httpx==0.27.2 # Downgrade and pin the version of httpx to 0.27.2 if more recent than that as of January 2025`
-1. `sudo pip show httpx # Verify that the version of httpx on pip to be 0.27.2`
+1. `sudo pip show httpx # Verify the version of httpx on pip to be 0.27.2`
 1. `sudo nala install texlive-latex-extra # Install texlive-latex-extra`
 1. `sudo nala install texstudio # Install latex.` This should also give the __TeXstudio__ desktop launcher with an icon for all users

+---

 # Matlab
 ## References